Highland Community School District: Highland Middle School

 Highland Middle School is the single middle school in the district.
 The school opened in the fall of 2003, with one addition and remodeling project since.
 It is connected to Highland High School.
 It is located in the rural area between Riverside and Ainsworth at 1715 Vine Avenue.
 The school serves grades 6 through 8.

 Highland High School

 Highland High School, the sole high school in the district, serves grades 9 through 12.
 The building was built in 1965, with renovations and additions since then.
 A connection to the middle school allows the sharing of some courses between schools.
 It is currently a 1A school in athletics and extracurricular activities.

 Athletics

-The Huskies compete in the Southeast Iowa Superconference in the following sports:
+The Huskies compete in the Southeast Iowa Superconference (North Division), in the following sports: